A diagnosis of skin cancer can be overwhelming. This fact sheet will tell you:

 The Importance of Communicating With Your Health Care Team

-Questions that You May Want to Ask Your Health Care Team
+Questions That You May Want to Ask Your Health Care Team

-What type of skin cancer do I have?
-Skin cancer occurs when the cells found in the skin begin to change and grow uncontrollably, forming a tumor (also called a nodule), which can be either cancerous or benign.
-The main types of skin cancer are melanoma, basal cell, squamous cell and merkel cell carcinoma.
+“What type of skin cancer do I have?”
+Skin cancer occurs when the cells found in the skin begin to change and grow out of control.
+The main types are melanoma, basal cell, squamous cell and merkel cell carcinoma.